schitresh/system-design/design_concepts/1_architecture/1_architectures.md

   - Decentralized communication reducing the need for point to point connections
   - Improved fault tolerance and scalability
 - Challenges
-  - Can become complex as the number of evens and components grow
+  - Can become complex as the number of events and components grow
   - Maintaining the order of events and ensuring consistency
   - Overhead of event bus
   - Debugging and tracing events can be challenging

-## Events
+### Events
-- Triggered by occurances like user actions, changes in data, external stimuli, system processes
+- Triggered by occurrences like user actions, changes in data, external stimuli, system processes
-- Represented as messages or signals that convey information about an occurance
+- Represented as messages or signals that convey information about an occurrence
 - Asynchronous communication allowing for parallel processing
 - Typically handled using pub-sub model
 - Includes event type and payload to provide context and details about an event